CiBotProject/bot-docs/BOT.md

 3. Subflows

-  [S1] User provides /init travis command with name of repo
+  [S1] User provides init travis command with name of repo

   [S2] Bot will return list of techs that it supports (ex: Node, Ruby, etc.).
 And user confirms them.